Paddy Considine's band Riding The Low return: “It’s always been music above everything else for me”

-Actor Paddy Considine Paddy Considine has returned with his band Riding The Low.
-Check out the single ‘Carapace Of Glass’ below, along with details of their new album ‘The Death Of Gobshite Romeo’ and our interview with Considine below.
+Actor Paddy Considine has returned with his band Riding The Low.
+Check out the single ‘Carapace Of Glass’ below, along with details of their new album ‘The Death Of Gobshite Rambo’ and our interview with Considine below.

 Many of the songs are written with stream-of-conscious narratives like their newly released single, ‘Carapace Of Glass’.
 “It’s about how fragile we all are really,” Considine told NME of the song’s inspiration.
 “I created this hard shell of defence.
 It was my protection against the world, and you could put it down to me having Asperger’s.
 I created this obtuse shell around me that kept people at arms-length.
 People thought I was prickly, but that wasn’t the case at all.”